Dans-labs/dariah/docs/Dux.md

 So this function delivers exactly that: `filteredData`, `filteredAmountOthers`, `amounts`.

-It is also a costly function, but it does neet to be invoked upon each rendering caused by a click or a key press.
+It is also a costly function, but it does need to be invoked upon each rendering caused by a click or a key press.

 ### makeTag
 Makes a `filterTag`, depending on the situation of the List of items that needs the filtering.